KauzClay/docs-tap/supply-chain/reference/api/component.hbs.md

 #### `spec.resumptions[].name`

 Make `spec.resumptions[].name` descriptive for the end users who will see it.
-It is The recommended form is `check-RESOURCE-TYPE`, where `RESOURCE-TYPE` is the kind of resource being polled, such as `source` or `base-image`.
+Write it as `check-RESOURCE-TYPE`, where `RESOURCE-TYPE` is the kind of resource being polled, such as `source` or `base-image`.

 #### `spec.resumptions[].trigger.runaAfter`